consumer dispute arbitration in Vallejo, California 94591

 With no resolution, Maria filed for consumer arbitration in early April at the Vallejo arbitration center (case number ARB-2023-5478).
 The arbitration involved a single hearing on June 20, attended virtually due to scheduling conflicts.

 Maria was represented by a consumer advocate and presented emails, the inspection report, and invoices of secondary heating costs.
-Reliable Heating & Cooling countered with installation records and a testimony from their technician.
+Reliable Heating & Cooling countered with installation records and a testimony at a local employernician.

-The arbitrator, Judge Ellen Morris, after reviewing the evidence, ruled on July 10, 2023, that Reliable Heating & Cooling was liable for breach of contract and negligent installation.
+The arbitrator, after reviewing the evidence, ruled on July 10, 2023, that Reliable Heating & Cooling was liable for breach of contract and negligent installation.
 Maria was awarded a full refund of $4,500 plus $3,200 in incidental damages, totaling $7,700.

 This outcome underscored the importance of detailed contracts and proper documentation.
 For Maria, it wasn’t just about money — but the peace of mind that her family wouldn’t endure another winter without heat.
 Her persistence in Vallejo’s arbitration system turned a frustrating situation into a victory against poor business practices.